mkelkarbv/ostrich/perf-test-suite/README.md

  before evicting a (wrapped) service instance, policy to  adhere upon cache is exhausted, etc. A detailed breakdown of available parameters are provided in the Parameters section.

-## Notes on Compilation

-The suite also takes in a parameter "ostrich.core.version" at compile time to determine which version of ostrich core should be tested.

-    mvn -q clean compile assembly:single -Dostrich.core.version=1.9.0

-However, due to breaking changes between versions, i.e. 1.8 & 1.9 uses different version of metrics and subsequently different constructor of ServiceCache, this 'may' require you to make changes in the test for successful compilation.

 ## Running The Suite

 To determine the performance of Ostrich under varying loads, this test suite takes various parameters.
 They